 - “After having my kids, I got my weight back down, but my belly still has a bulge.”

 - “I don’t drink beer, but it looks like I have a beer belly!”

 - ”What can we do about this skin hanging over my bikini area?”

 Do any of the above quotes sound like you?
 Don’t worry, we can help.

 Excess skin and fat in the mid-section of the body can be particularly stubborn.
-A tummy tuck (abdominoplasty) is an excellent way to remove this excess fat and skin from the middle and lower abdomen (or tummy) region when diet and exercise yield insufficient results.
+A tummy tuck (abdominoplasty) is an excellent way to remove this excess fat and skin from the middle and lower abdomen (or tummy) region when dieting and exercise yield insufficient results.
 A tummy tuck contours the abdominal area, making the stomach flatter and the waist slimmer.
 The muscles can be tightened and brought closer to the middle of your belly making them more efficient and flatter while reversing some separation that may have been caused by pregnancy or previous weight gain.
 If necessary, love handles can be addressed by targeted liposuction.

 There are several abdominoplasty techniques and Dr. Coan has years of experience performing successful tummy tucks for both male and female patients.
 Your body and lifestyle are unique, so your surgical plan must be equally unique.
 Abdominoplasty is a very satisfying surgery that can help you fit into your clothing better while making you feel more youthful and self-confident.

 Care Plastic Surgery in Cary, NC is the only office offering 3D imaging technology by Crisalix.
 Discover how you can look after a cosmetic procedure or plastic surgery.